byxorna/goji/README.md

 ## TODO

-* Fix Service to specify TCP or HTTP
-* Fix up specifying a health-check in a service (does this work?)
 * event coalescing is a bit wonky and fires on very first event
 * Run a command after generation (check and reload)
 * Write test suite